YYW302/my_profile/README.md

 ---

 ### 📔  I'm working on...
-- More advanced React apps
+- More advanced React techniques and JavaScript algorithms

 ---